hfaran/Tornado-JSON/README.md

 sudo python setup.py install
 ```

-**Neat, but `x` sucks, `y` is ugly, and `z` could be better.**
+## Contributing

-* You would be awesome for [opening an issue about it](https://github.com/hfaran/Tornado-JSON/issues/new), and I'll promise my best to take a look.
+If there is something you would like to see improved, you would be awesome for [opening an issue about it](https://github.com/hfaran/Tornado-JSON/issues/new), and I'll promise my best to take a look.

-**You completely changed the interface in a recent update; what gives?**

-* But newer is so much better!
-Seriously though, `Tornado-JSON` is, at the moment, still very much a work in progress.
-Updates will be made that will break the existing interface (and replace it with a shiny, new, much better one).
-All in the name of making it better!
-(And progress etc.)
+Pull requests are absolutely welcome as well!

+## License

+This project is licensed under the MIT License.

 ## Running Tests